tudvari/dockerfile-generator/References.md

 #### Properties

 ##### Required properties
-ARGS is array, which contains the values of the required ARGS.
+ARGS is array, which contains the values of the required arguments.

 #### Example usages